 - Once the chocolate-butter mixture has cooled for 10 or so minutes, it's time to make the batter!

-- In the bowl of your stand mixer, fitted with the whisk attachment, beat the eggs, granulated sugar and brown sugar on high speed, until lightened in color and somewhat frothy.
+- In the bowl of your stand mixer, fitted with the whisk attachment, beat 3 large eggs, 3/4 cup granulated sugar and 3/4 cup light brown sugar on high speed, until lightened in color and somewhat frothy.
 This will take 2-3 minutes.
-Add in the sourdough discard and beat again at high speed for 2 minutes.
+Add in 1/2 cup sourdough discard and beat again at high speed for 2 minutes.

 - While the mixer is beating at high speed, slowly pour the melted chocolate mixture down the side of the mixing bowl.
 By whisking at high speed and pouring the hot chocolate mixture down the side of the bowl, we are giving it a chance to cool before coming into contact with the eggs.
 This will help prevent the coagulation of egg proteins in the batter.

-- In a small bowl, stir together the flour, cocoa powder and salt.
+- In a small bowl, stir together 1 cup all purpose flour, 1/2 cup cocoa powder and 1 teaspoon coarse kosher salt.

-- Add the flour mixture to the batter and fold in, stirring only until completely combined to avoid overmixing and incorporating air into the recipe.
+- Add the flour mixture to the batter and fold in, stirring only until completely combined to avoid overmixing and incorporating air into the batter.

 - Pour batter into prepared baking dish.